 In some countries, children are offered a combined measles, mumps, rubella and varicella vaccine (MMRV).
 This vaccine is not currently available in the UK.
 See the chickenpox vaccine page for more information.

 The risk of chickenpox infection leading to serious complications is highest in the following groups:

-Pregnant women who are not immune to chickenpox are at risk from a type of life-threatening pneumonia if they catch chickenpox, especially in the later stages of pregnancy.
-About 3 in every 1000 pregnant women in the UK catch chickenpox.
 Between 1985 and 1998, nine pregnant women died in the UK from chickenpox complications.
 Their unborn babies are also at risk from a rare condition called foetal varicella syndrome (FVS).
 This can result in serious long-term damage to the baby or even death, particularly if the mother catches chickenpox in the first 20 weeks of pregnancy.
-(Pregnant women who have had chickenpox are not at risk from chickenpox infection, and neither are their unborn babies.)
+Pregnant women who have had chickenpox are not at risk from chickenpox infection, and neither are their unborn babies.

-Babies around the time of birth (a week before birth to a week after birth) are at risk from a rare condition called disseminated varicella, in which the chickenpox virus spreads to internal organs.
-This is extremely serious and the death rate is high.
-They are also at risk of other complications including pneumonia.
 The risks are highest for the infant if their mother develops chickenpox in the week before birth or in the first few days after birth, rather than if the baby catches it from another infected person after birth.
-This is because the baby is exposed to a bigger amount of the virus if it is their mother who passes the infection to them across the placenta.
+This is because the baby is exposed to a larger amount of the virus if it is their mother who passes the infection to them across the placenta.